eslint/rfcs/designs/2024-baseline-support/README.md

 If the baseline file is generated, ESLint CLI will compare the errors against the errors included in the baseline.
 Hence it might report less errors than before and someone might argue that this is not backwards compatible since the behavior changes for them.
 However, as discussed earlier this should facilitate the adoption of the baseline without worrying about adjusting scripts in `package.json` and CI/CD workflow.
 Plus, the baseline can be easily deleted and cancel the new behavior.

 Furthermore, we are adding one more reason to exit with an error code (see "Maintaining a lean baseline").
-This might be have some negative side-effects to wrapper scripts that assume that error messages are available when that happens.
+This might have some negative side-effects to wrapper scripts that assume that error messages are available when that happens.
 We could introduce a different exit code, to differentiate between exiting due to unresolved errors or ignored errors that do not occur anymore.

 ## Alternatives